OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Diagramming-Techniques.md

 participants :
 ---

-Diagrams are a fundamental building block for putting mental models somewhere that they can be shared, debated, refined, or used as an aid to collaboration and analysis.
+Diagrams are a fundamental building block for putting mental models where they can be shared, debated, refined, or used as an aid to collaboration and analysis.

 ## Why

-OWASP should have content around different types of diagram, different ways to store those diagrams (structured and unstructured), and how to use each.
+OWASP should have content for different types of diagram, different (for example, structured and unstructured) ways to store those diagrams, and how to use each type.

 ## What